Treatment of Diabetes

 Semaglutide

-Semaglutide is a novel drug that belongs to the class of GLP-1 receptor agonists and is used to treat diabetes.
+Semaglutide is a novel drug in the class of GLP-1 receptor agonists used to treat diabetes.
 Its administration options are flexible because it comes in injectable and oral versions.

 Key Features

-• Weekly Injectable or Daily Oral Formulation: Semaglutide can be given orally once a day or as a once-weekly Semaglutide injection using a pen device, depending on the prescription form.
+Weekly Injectable or Daily Oral Formulation: Depending on the prescription form, semaglutide can be given orally once a day or as a once-weekly injection using a pen device.

 Dosage and Usage

-• Semaglutide Injectable Form: Usually, once per week is the suggested dosage for the injectable type.
+Semaglutide Injectable Form: The suggested dosage for the injectable type is usually once per week.
 It is applied subcutaneously, and the dosage can be changed according to each person’s requirements and reaction.

-• Semaglutide Oral Form: The oral formulation can be taken with or without meals, once a day, preferably in the morning.
-For the best effects, administration must be consistent.
+Semaglutide Oral Form: The oral formulation can be taken with or without meals once a day, preferably in the morning.
+Consistent administration is essential for the best effects.

 Semaglutide Cost?